-Favorite hang-out place on campus: I love to eat lunch on one of the benches behind the Pioneer Father surrounded by the beautiful and towering trees.
+Favorite place to hang out on campus: I love to eat lunch on one of the benches behind the Pioneer Father surrounded by the beautiful and towering trees.

 Tips for college success: Get out of your comfort zone and explore.
 College is a special time and you will get the most out of the experience by trying new opportunities.

-Why did you decide to work at the UO: I love the fact that UO is dedicated to having an international campus and being a global university.
+Why I decided to work at the UO: I love the fact that UO is dedicated to having an international campus and being a global university.

 Favorite Eugene restaurant: It is a difficult choice, but Izakaya Meiji is probably my favorite.
 Lots of delicious and interesting Pacific NW takes on Japanese street food, and all for a very reasonable price.

-If I didn’t work in admissions, I’d be: I would be the third baseman for the Boston Red Sox.
+If I didn’t work at the UO: I would be the third baseman for the Boston Red Sox.

 Best travel memory: When I was returning from South Africa Bishop Desmond Tutu was on our flight and I got my picture taken with him.